OmegaRogue/TenorSharp/README.md

 For Usage, Refer to [Installing](#installing)

-If you need more help, refer to the Documentation in IntelliSense.
+If you need more help, refer to the Documentation in IntelliSense, or [join the Discord Server](https://discord.gg/sWwzJeG).

 ### Dependencies